hugolu/learn-scala/scala-cookbook/collections.md

 - `Tuple` - Supports a heterogeneous collection of elements.
 There is no one “Tuple” class; tuples are implemented as case classes ranging from Tuple1 to Tuple22, which support 1 to 22 elements.

 ## Choosing a Collection Method to Solve a Problem
+- **Filtering methods** can be used to filter a collection include collect, diff, distinct, drop, dropWhile, filter, filterNot, find, foldLeft, foldRight, head, headOption, init, intersect, last, lastOption, reduceLeft, reduceRight, remove, slice, tail, take, takeWhile, and union.
+- **Transformer methods** take at least one input collection to create a new output collection, typically using an algorithm you provide.
+They include +, ++, −, −−, diff, distinct, collect, flatMap, map, reverse, sortWith, takeWhile, zip, and zipWithIndex.
+- **Grouping methods** let you take an existing collection and create multiple groups from that one collection.
+These methods include groupBy, partition, sliding, span, splitAt, and unzip.
+- **Informational and mathematical methods** provide information about a collection, and include canEqual, contains, containsSlice, count, endsWith, exists, find, forAll, hasDefiniteSize, indexOf, indexOfSlice, indexWhere, isDefinedAt, isEmpty, lastIndexOf, lastIndexOfSlice, lastIndexWhere, max, min, nonEmpty, product, segmentLength, size, startsWith, sum.
+The methods foldLeft, foldRight, reduceLeft, and reduceRight can also be used with a function you supply to obtain information about a collection.
+- A few other methods are hard to categorize, including par, view, flatten, foreach, and mkString. par creates a parallel collection from an existing collection; view creates a lazy view on a collection; flatten converts a list of lists down to one list; foreach is like a for loop, letting you iterate over the elements in a collection; mkString lets you build a String from a collection.

 ## Understanding the Performance of Collections